The stars shine so bright

 Beyond the roadblocks of delayed flights and bad weather, we were determined to make the most out of our summer plans.
 Bring it on!

 Let our weekend adventure begin.
-We pulled off a flight marathon to Siargao and finally settled down in a secluded resort along the coastlines of Burgos town.
+We pulled off a flight marathon from Singapore to Manila to Siargao and finally settled down in a secluded resort along the coastlines of Burgos town.

-Are you up for a challenge?
-Here’s a picture perfect yet ever-changing weather during our Road Trip to Siargao Island.
+Are we up for a challenge?
+Here’s a picture perfect, not a hint of an ever-changing weather during our Road Trip to Siargao Island.
 Yes!
 Welcome to the traffic-free zone.

 Is it just me or do you also think this island is underpopulated?